algorandfoundation/algokit-cli/docs/features/compile.md

 ## What is Algorand TypeScript & PuyaTs?

 Algorand TypeScript is a typed TypeScript language that allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
+Algorand TypeScript is currently in beta.

 Algorand TypeScript can be deployed to Algorand by using the PuyaTs optimising compiler, which takes Algorand TypeScript and outputs [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec files (among other formats) which, [when deployed](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), will result in AVM bytecode execution semantics that match the given TypeScript code.